0x67757300/uHTTP/README.md

 ### Documentation

-First, you should read the [tutorial](https://github.com/0x67757300/uHTTP-Tutorial).
-It will show you how to write and deploy a link aggregation platform (read: Hacker News clone).
+First, read the [tutorial](https://github.com/0x67757300/uHTTP-Tutorial).
+It'll show you how to write and deploy a link aggregation platform (read: Hacker News clone).

 Then, take look at the [API reference](https://0x67757300.github.io/uHTTP/uhttp.html).